Rylan Wiens

-Rylan Wiens (born January 2, 2002) is a Canadian diver in the platform (10 metre) events.
-Wiens currently resides and trains in Saskatoon, Saskatchewan.
+Rylan Mackenzie Wiens (born January 2, 2002) is a Canadian diver in the platform (10 metre) events.
+He represented Canada in the 2024 Olympic Games.

 Career

-Wiens' first major team was at the 2018 Commonwealth Games, where he competed in the individual and synchro events.
+Wiens' first major competition was at the 2018 Commonwealth Games, where he competed in the individual and synchro events.

 At the 2021 FINA Diving World Cup, Wiens scored a 488.55 in the final, which won him the bronze medal.
 In July 2021, Wiens finished in second in the individual 10 m platform competition at the Canadian trials.
-This qualified him to compete in the individual 10 m event in Tokyo.
+This qualified him to compete in the individual 10 m event in Tokyo, where he placed 19th.

 At the 2022 World Aquatics Championships in Budapest, Hungary, Wiens won the bronze medal in the synchronized 10 m platform event with partner Nathan Zsombor-Murray.
 He competed at the 2022 Commonwealth Games where he won silver medals in the men's 10 metre platform and men's synchronised 10 metre platform events.
+At the 2024 Summer Olympic Games, he earned a bronze medal in the men's 10 metre synchronised platform event with partner Nathan Zsombor-Murray.

+Personal

+Wiens currently resides and trains in Saskatoon, Saskatchewan.